Unemployment benefits: Netherlands

 Unemployment benefits in the Netherlands were introduced in 1949.
 Separate schemes exist for mainland Netherlands and for the Caribbean Netherlands.

 The scheme in mainland Netherlands entails that, according to the Werkloosheidswet (Unemployment Law, WW), employers are responsible for paying the contributions to the scheme, which are deducted from the salary received by the employees.
-In 2012 the contribution was 4.55% of gross salary up to a ceiling of 4,172 euros per month.
-The first 1,435.75 euros of an employee's gross salaries are not subject to the 4.55% contribution.
+In 2012 the contribution was 4.55% of gross salary up to a ceiling of €4,172 per month.
+The first €1,435.75 of an employee's gross salaries are not subject to the 4.55% contribution.

-Benefits are paid for a maximum period of 24 months and claimants get 75% of last salary for 2 months and 70% thereafter with a maximum benefit of 3128 euros, depending on how long the claimant has been employed previously.
+Benefits are paid for a maximum period of 24 months and claimants get 75% of last salary for 2 months and 70% thereafter with a maximum benefit of €3128, depending on how long the claimant has been employed previously.
 Workers older than 50 years who are unemployed for over 2 months are entitled to a special benefit called the IOAW, if they do not receive the regular unemployment benefit (WW).